 Working hard at just about any pursuit—laboring and thinking deeply—can lead to new self-knowledge.
-But some people choose a particular pursuit because they believe that the very “stuff” of that pursuit—what they’re doing, what they’re learning about—will help them understand themselves in some new and meaningful way.
+But some people choose a

 One of those people is Andre Fenton.
 Andre chose to be a neurobiologist primarily because he believed that this work would help him to better understand himself.
 And I know this because he told us so in the “Secret Life” studios.